 Students receiving financial assistance under Title IV of the Higher Education Act of 1965, as amended, who withdraw during the first sixty percent of the semester (measured in calendar days); will be subject to a “Return of Title IV Funds” calculation to determine the portion of their federal student aid that must be returned to the federal government.
 Students who withdraw after the sixty percent point are considered to have “earned” all of their federal student aid.
 The Dean of Students Office determines the student’s official or unofficial withdrawal date.
-The official withdrawal date is determined by the date the student notifies the Office of their withdrawal or their last date of attendance, whichever is later.
+The official withdrawal date is determined by the date the student notifies the Office of their withdrawal or their last date of attendance, whichever is earlier.
 The unofficial withdrawal date is used when a student does not officially notify the office of their withdrawal and the last date of academic related activity is used.
 The withdrawal date is communicated to the Financial Aid Office for use in the Return of Funds calculation.

 If a student leaves the institution prior to completing 60% of a payment period or term, the financial aid office recalculates eligibility for Title IV funds.
 All Third party (employer, government, sponsor, etc.) payments will be refunded back to the third party per Code of Regulations and the Return to Title IV calculations.
 Recalculation is based on the percentage of earned aid using the following Federal Return of Title IV funds formula: